 The further steps in the progression of maintenance management encompass the stages of Optimising and that of accepted World Class standards.
 However the task here is to define course from Reactive to Planned states.

-7. The process for an organisation to advance to the planned stage of maintenance consists of 6 fundamental steps.
+7. The process for an organization to advance to the planned stage of maintenance consists of 6 fundamental steps.
 All of which are critical to achieving this goal.
 The steps below are not necessarily in a chronological order.

-Business Rules and Guides
+Business Rules and Guides to Improve Maintenance

 Establishment of the guides and rules by which maintenance will do business is a critical and often overlooked part of maintenance development.

 During this period it is necessary to deal with all of the major business decisions facing the department.
 Some of the items that should be considered at this point:

 How do we define Priorities?
 What constitutes capital works?
 How do we define our type of work orders and types of maintenance?
 What is our Work Order Life Cycle?
 What are the roles necessary to do the work?
 What are their responsibilities and inter-role relationships?
 What is the profile of candidate we require for each role?
 (With a clear focus this will easily become obvious when we develop the corporate work order life cycle) What are our limits of planned work that we require to maintain a good state of preparedness?